 - Your medication gives you side-effects which impair your ability to drive

 Whether or not you can drive with heart problems depends on the nature and severity of your condition.

-If you cannot drive for three months or more you will need to surrender your licence and apply for it again once you’re fit to drive.
+If you can't drive for 3 months or more you must surrender your licence and apply for it again once you’re fit to drive.

 Driving with a hearing condition

 If you're driving a car or motorcycle you don't need to notify the DVLA that you’re deaf.
 However you need to notify the DVLA if you hold a bus, coach or lorry licence.

 Driving on medicationSome medicines affect your ability to drive safely.
 If you're prescribed any of the following it’s vital to discuss driving with your doctor first: